Waheed Arshad: Senior appointments

-Waheed Arshad was promoted to Major General on 7 January 2005.
+Arshad was promoted to Major General on 7 January 2005.
 He was then sent as GOC 26th Mechanized Division in Bahawalpur where he served until April 2007.
-He then proceeded to relieve Maj-Gen Shaukat Sultan as DG Inter Services Public Relations.
+He then proceeded to relieve Maj-Gen Shaukat Sultan as Director General of Inter Services Public Relations.

-In January 2008, Waheed Arshad was appointed as the Director General, Planning at Chief Of Army Staff (COAS) Secretariat, heading the army's think-tank.
+In January 2008, Arshad was appointed as the Director General, Planning at Chief Of Army Staff Secretariat, heading the army's think-tank.
 This post was established by the former Army Chief General Jehangir Karamat.
-Maj-Gen Khalid Kidwai (who retired as Lt-Gen and chief of Strategic Planning Division) and Maj-Gen Ahsan Saleem Hyat (who retired as general in the capacity of VCOAS) held the appointments of DG Planning in the past.
-In October 2008, Waheed Arshad was appointed as the Vice Chief of General Staff (VCGS) of the Army replacing Lt.
+Maj-Gen Khalid Kidwai (who retired as Lt-Gen and chief of Strategic Planning Division) and Maj-Gen Ahsan Saleem Hyat (who retired as general in the capacity of Vice Chief Of Army Staff) held the appointments of Director General Planning in the past.
+In October 2008, Arshad was appointed as the Vice Chief of General Staff of the Army replacing Lt.
 Gen. Muhammad Yousaf who took over the XXXI Corps at Bahawalpur.

-Waheed Arshad was promoted to Lieutenant General in April 2010 and took over as IG Training and Evaluation (IGT&E).
-Barely six months later in October 2010, he took over as Chief of General Staff (CGS), the most coveted posting in Pakistan Army.
+Arshad was promoted to Lieutenant General in April 2010 and took over as IG Training and Evaluation.
+Barely six months later in October 2010, he took over as Chief of General Staff, the most coveted posting in Pakistan Army.
 He replaced the recently promoted General Khalid Shameem Wynne who was appointed as Chairman Joint Chiefs of Staff Committee.
-He was succeeded as CGS by Lt General Rashad Mahmood, who later became the Chairman Joint Chiefs of Staff Committee.
+He was succeeded as Chief of General Staff by Lt General Rashad Mahmood, who later became the Chairman Joint Chiefs of Staff Committee.

 Personal life

-Waheed Arshad is married and has three children.
+Arshad is married and has three children.